Hemlock: The impatient albino.

 The exact reason for this discrimination may vary from setting to setting.
 In many cases, the ostracization of an albino character will be linked to the supernatural and/or magical.
-In fact, among the many subgenres of fantasy and horror, one might go so far as to expect a character's albinism is directly related to any magical or supernatural abilities they possess, if they have any or it's not just the result of being a victim of said activities.
+In fact, many fantasy and horror stories that use this trope treat a character's albinism as directly related to any magical or supernatural abilities they might possess, or as a the result of being a victim of said activities; compare Locked into Strangeness.
 In other works, the actual supernatural and magical aspects will be stripped down to simple myth and superstition, making the character an innocent victim of both.

 Visually, albinism is very striking, and the introduction of one usually establishes that the character is of some plot importance even before they are properly introduced.
-Albinism can be implied to be a source of the character's motivations, as is often the case.
+Albinism, and the impact it has on others' treatment of someone with the condition, may be a source of the character's motivations.